-Here are some tips for upcycling, reusing, and repurposing old items, with everything from paper towel tubes to toothbrushes and plastic lids.
+Look at some of your regular household items differently!
+Here are ways to repurpose, reuse, and upcycle old items, with everything from paper towel tubes to toothbrushes and plastic lids.

 That’s how I feel about most artsy-crafty projects that “repurpose” household discards.
 While I love seeing those chandeliers made from bicycle wheels, jewelry from aluminum cans and bicycle chains, shoulder bags and vests from old blue jeans, and chicken coops from used pallets, I shudder at the thought of taking on the work myself.

 And yet I do find myself saving or scrounging stuff that has immediate usefulness and doesn’t require a sewing machine, carpentry (or any other) tools, paint, or appliqués.
 I manage to stay on the sane side of hoarding, and the practice keeps my creative juices flowing and my trash volume low.
 Occasionally, it may save a little money.

 In my blog, I’ve already shared many of my reuse practices, including some for onion skins, wood ashes, old socks and nylons, and things salvaged from the town dump.

 Here are a few more that seem worth sharing.

 I use these as cutworm collars for protecting tomato-, pepper-, and cabbage-family transplants during their first couple of weeks in the garden.
 The tubes gradually soften and rot into the soil.
 I also employ the paperboard tubes for cable and cord storing.